luisquesada/GettingAndCleaningData/CodeBook.md

 ### Identifiers

 * SubjectId - The Id of the test subject, values 1 to 30
-* ActivityName - The Activity performed (Posible values: WALKING, WALKING_UPSTAIRS,      WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING)
+* ActivityName - The Activity performed (Possible values: WALKING, WALKING_UPSTAIRS,      WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING)

 ### Measurements

+Check the documentation in the dataset for the units of measure of these variables.

 * tBodyAccMeanX
 * tBodyAccMeanY